allenai/natural-instructions/tasks/README.md

 `task347_hybridqa_incorrect_answer_generation` | Given a question about part-of-speech tag of a word in the question, write an implausible POS tag to the question. | Incorrect Answer Generation
 `task348_squad2.0_unanswerable_question_generation` | Given a passage, generate a question that cannot be answered based on the passage. | Unanswerable Question Generation
 `task349_squad2.0_answerable_unanswerable_question_classification` | Given a passage and a question, classify whether or not the question is answerable from the passage. | Classification
+`task352_coda-19_classification` | given a paragraph, classify into these categories: background, purpose, method, finding/contribution, and other. | Classification
 `task353_casino_classification_negotiation_elicit_pref` | Detecting the usage of elicit-pref negotiation strategy in dialogue utterances. | Classification
 `task354_casino_classification_negotiation_no_need` | Detecting the usage of no-need negotiation strategy in dialogue utterances. | Classification
 `task355_casino_classification_negotiation_other_need` | Detecting the usage of other-need negotiation strategy in dialogue utterances. | Classification